ccleberg/omaha-incidents/README.md

 ## TODO

 - [x] Import script
 - [ ] Remove duplicate instances of headers being inserted into the database as records
-- [ ] Analysis script
+- [ ] Explore & analyze the data
-- [~] Visualization script
+- [ ] Plotly Dash visualizations
 - [ ] Build API to connect to database?

 ## API